 Findings Response IV-A-006 Food Service Management (MANDATORY) Written policy, procedure, and practice require that three meals (including two hot meals) are provided under staff supervision at regular meal times during each 24-hour period, with no more than 14 hours between the evening meal and breakfast.
 Variations may be allowed based on weekend and holiday food service demands provided basic nutritional goals are met.
 Offenders shall be provided an ample opportunity to eat for each meal.
-Visual Inspection: records of meals served and times served, facility logs Compliant- Logs of meals served and serving times are kept.
-At least 2 of the 3 daily meals are hot meals.
-IV-A-007 Therapeutic/Special Diets Therapeutic and/or special diets are provided as prescribed by appropriate clinicians or when religious beliefs require adherence to religious dietary laws.
+Visual Inspection: records of meals served and times served, facility logs IV-A-007 Therapeutic/Special Diets Therapeutic and/or special diets are provided as prescribed by appropriate clinicians or when religious beliefs require adherence to religious dietary laws.
 Written policy, procedure, and practice provide for special diets as prescribed by appropriate medical or dental personnel.
-Visual Inspection: health records, diet records or forms, documentation of warden's approval of religious diet Non-Compliant (no file) IV-A-008 Health Protection for Food Service There is adequate protection for all offenders and staff in the facility and for offenders and other persons working in food service.
-All persons involved in the preparation of the food receive a pre- assignment inspection by appropriate kitchen staff, to ensure freedom from diarrhea, skin infections, and other illnesses transmissible by food or utensils.
+Compliant -A copy of a cycle menu was observed to have at least two hot meals served daily.
+Ran By Tiger Food Services Compliant Visual Inspection: health records, diet records or forms, documentation of warden's approval of religious diet IV-A-008 Health Protection for Food Service There is adequate protection for all offenders and staff in the facility and for offenders and other persons working in food service.
+All persons involved in the preparation of the food receive a preassignment inspection by appropriate kitchen staff, to ensure freedom from diarrhea, skin infections, and other illnesses transmissible by food or utensils.
 Offenders working in food services are monitored each day for health and cleanliness by appropriate kitchen staff.
 All food handlers are instructed to wash their hands upon reporting to duty and after using toilet facilities.
-Compliant- Offenders are screened by medical prior to being assigned to work in the kitchen.
-Visual Inspection: inspection reports, completed forms, documentation of daily monitoring for health and cleanliness B. HYGIENE References: ACA CJS 1-4B-01, 1-4B-02, 1-4B-03, 1-4B-04, Dept. Reg.
+Compliant Visual Inspection: inspection reports, completed forms, documentation of daily monitoring for health and cleanliness B. HYGIENE References: ACA CJS 1-4B-01, 1-4B-02, 1-4B-03, 1-4B-04, Dept. Reg.
 IS-C-3 IV-B-001 Plumbing Fixtures - Toilets and Washbasins (MANDATORY) Offenders have access to toilets and washbasins with temperature-controlled hot and cold running water 24 hours per day.
 Offenders are able to use toilet facilities without staff assistance when they are confined in their cells/sleeping areas.
-Visual Inspection: maintenance records or reports, inspections, documentation of periodic measurement of water temperature, offender grievances Non-Compliant (no file) IV-B-002 Plumbing Fixtures - Showers (MANDATORY) Offenders, including those in medical housing units or infirmaries, have access to operable showers with temperature-controlled hot and cold running water 24 hours per day, on a reasonable schedule, (a minimum of three times per week).
+Compliant-Offenders have access to appropriate toilets and washbasins.
+Visual Inspection: maintenance records or reports, inspections, documentation of periodic measurement of water temperature, offender grievances IV-B-002 Plumbing Fixtures - Showers (MANDATORY) Offenders, including those in medical housing units or infirmaries, have access to operable showers with temperature-controlled hot and cold running water 24 hours per day, on a reasonable schedule, (a minimum of three times per week).
 Water for showers is thermostatically controlled to temperatures ranging from 100 degrees to 120 degrees Fahrenheit.
-Visual Inspection: maintenance records or reports, inspections Compliant- Offenders have access to showers within the housing units with hot and cold water.
-Hot water temperatures are recorded on inspections.
-Showers walls have mildew.
+Compliant -The water temperatures were observed to be appropriate Visual Inspection: maintenance records or reports, inspections